-If I say “lilac” you will think herbaceous shrubs in gardens with long, thick and fragrant inflorescences.
-Lilac inflorescences in fact – I mean the color.
-But no! there are white, pink, blue varieties too!
+If I say “lilac,” you will think of herbaceous shrubs in gardens with long, thick, and fragrant inflorescences.
+Lilac inflorescences, in fact – I mean the color.
+But no!

-Ready for a trip into a rainbow of colors then?
-You will get to know some of the most beautiful varieties of lilac, and, trust me, you will love the spectrum of shades they have to offer.
+Ready for a trip into a rainbow of colors, then?
+You will get to know some of the most beautiful varieties of lilacs, and, trust me, you will love the spectrum of shades they have to offer.

 Things To Know About Lilac Bushes

-However, a not all lilac varieties are shrubs; a few species actually form small trees.
+However, not all lilac varieties are shrubs; a few species actually form small trees.

 Lilacs in Our Gardens

-We have grown lilacs in parks and gardens for centuries for sure.
-It is one of the most traditional plants in European gardens, in fact.
-This is because lilacs have massive blooms, because they have a sweet scent, but also because they are very sturdy and cold hardy plants that need little care and like cold winters.
+We have grown lilacs in parks and gardens for centuries, and it is one of the most traditional plants in European gardens.
+This is because lilacs have massive blooms and a sweet scent, but also because they are sturdy and cold-hardy plants that need little care and like cold winters.

-It is particularly suitable to natural looking gardens and parks.
+It is particularly suitable for natural-looking gardens and parks.
 With the advent of the English country garden and then urban parks, the fortune of lilacs has only increased.

 When plants become sought after by gardeners, new hybrids and cultivars crop up all the time.
 A famous lilac breeder was Victor Lemoine (1823 – 1911), a French gardener who “created” most modern varieties we have today.
 We owe him most of the types of lilacs we will see in this article.

-First, however, a few tips on how to care for lilac plants.
+First, however, a few tips on caring for lilac plants.

 How To Plant And Care For Lilacs